Understanding Senior Living Costs In 2025: What You Need To Know

 While Social Security might not cover all your costs, it can still make a difference.
 Some people also rely on pensions from past jobs, which can further reduce out-of-pocket expenses.

 One of the simplest ways to cut senior living expenses is by downsizing.
-If you’re living in a large home, moving to a smaller place can save you money on utilities and maintenance.
+If you’re living in a large house, moving to a smaller apartment within a senior living community can save you money on utilities and maintenance.

 Average Costs of Different Senior Living Options